2017–18 Binghamton Bearcats women's basketball team

 The 2017–18 Binghamton Bearcats women's basketball team represented Binghamton University during the 2017–18 NCAA Division I women's basketball season.
-The Bearcats, led by fourth year head coach Linda Cimino, played their home games at Binghamton University Events Center as members of the America East Conference.
-They finished the season 20–12, 10–6 in the America East.
+The Bearcats, led by fourth-year head coach Linda Cimino, played their home games at Binghamton University Events Center in Binghamton, New York as members of the America East Conference.
+They finished the season 20–12, 10–6 in America East play.
 They earned a bye through the quarterfinals in the conference tournament, where they lost to Hartford in overtime.
 They received an invitation to play in the 2018 WBI, beating Youngstown State before losing to Yale in the quarterfinals.

-On May 18, Cimino resigns to become a new head coach at St. Francis Brooklyn.
-She finished at Binghamton with a four year record of 51–72.
+On May 18, Cimino resigned to become a new head coach at St. Francis Brooklyn.
+She finished at Binghamton with a four-year record of 51–72.

 Media

-All home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
-Most road games will stream on the opponents website.
-All games will be broadcast on the radio on WNBF and streamed online.
+All home games and conference road games streamed on either ESPN3 or AmericaEast.tv.
+Most road games stream on the opponent's website.
+All games were broadcast on the radio on WNBF and streamed online.